 Enjoyment & Reward – In this section you should play some manageable pieces that you can play well without too much concentration or effort.
 Or anything that makes you feel good.
 You want to end your practice session feeling positive and to remember how far your progress has come.
 I often play some pieces that I’ve known for years or even from childhood.
 Never end your practice session in frustration, play that easy piece that you love even if you’ve played it thousands of times before.

-Tips for Context and Various Levels
+Tips for Practicing: Context and Levels

 Practice times – The quality of your practice is more important than the amount of time.
 I’d rather my students practice well for 10 minutes a day, every day of the week rather than 2 hours of rushed practice only on Sundays.
 Consistency, quality, and daily practice is best.
 Remember, practicing is problem solving not just playing.
 Below I recommend some practice times but, seriously, who cares?
 Practice well as often as possible, that’s all you need to know.
 Don’t over-practice, focus on the topics your teacher recommends.
 This will help you improve faster and more efficiently.
 If you practice for hours and add tons of additional material you might not be accomplishing what your teacher recommended or in the proper steps they’ve ordered for you.
 Keep it short and focused and repeat the same routine later in the day if you want to practice more.
 Quality of practice is very important because if you practice poorly you will only solidify poor playing habits.
 Increase your practice times as you become more knowledgeable and able to keep the quality high.
 Trim your times to cater to quality.